Sources of capital growth: Inferences for the creative destruction idea

 \section{Inferences for the creative destruction idea}

-Creative destruction (\cite{schumpeter1912}\footnote{Published by Schumpeter in 1912, and Translated by Opie in 1934.}) is obsolescence of existing capital through innovation of new and preferred technology, as with horse-drawn carriages and automobiles.
+Creative destruction (\cite{schumpeter1912}\footnote{Published by Schumpeter in 1912, and translated by Opie in 1934.}) is obsolescence of existing capital through innovation of new and preferred technology, as with horse-drawn carriages and automobiles.
 Granting the obsolescence of old ways by new, it does not follow that innovation reduces values of assets already present.
-Data cited in this paper appear to show that capital growth is financed wholly by depreciation investment.
+We have argued that capital growth is maximized when investment is enough to offset depreciation first.
 A natural source of that investment is depreciation of assets the new technology will replace, and a natural market for the new technology may be owners of the assets to be replaced.
 Carriage owners were better able to afford cars when the carriages in which they had invested before lived out their economic lives as originally expected, so that the depreciation component in the cash flows originally expected can pay for cars in replacement just as it might have paid for new carriages.

-This analysis suggests that market forces favor a kind through orderly obsolescence through replacement without premature displacement as the new technology awaits its turn.
-It also shows that the new technology as a separate entity grows by net investment financed from disinvestment from the technology replaced.
-It is only at the scale of the closed economy, meaning of all assets together, that net saving and investment appear to be unproductive.
+This analysis suggests that market forces favor a kind of orderly obsolescence through replacement, without premature displacement, as the new technology awaits its turn.